 Coming back to Cuttack from the magnificent structure of the Sun temple in Konarak.
 The city of Cuttack again has many interesting places to visit.
 The Barabati fort built by the Ganga dynasty is in the state of ruins.
 What remained from the nine-storied structure is the moat, gate and the earthen mounds.
 The Barabati stadium lies adjacent to the fort and the Katak Chandi temple is also in the vicinity.

 In a short time, it was like a ‘move around Cuttak’ trip for me.
 I was interested in visiting the Netaji museum which was the residence and the birthplace of the defiant patriotic hero of India, Netaji Subash Chandra Bose.
 His ancestral house named after his father as Janakinath Bhawan was later converted into a museum by the Odisha government.
-The great national hero was born here on 23rd of January 1897.
+The great national hero was born here on the 23rd of January 1897.

 The museum has rare collections of memorabilia, artefacts and photographs, Netaji’s INA uniform and a collection of his letters from the prison expressing his strong view on independent India.
 The museum also displays some items used by the leader and also throws light upon the spiritual side of his character not known to many.